Cross-party body seeks to tackle divisions in wake of 2024 summer riots

 An independent commission aimed at tackling community divisions across Britain in the wake of last summer’s riots will hold its first meeting on Wednesday.

-The cross-party body, led by former Tory community secretary Sir Sajid Javid and Labour MP Jon Cruddas, says it will seek to examine what Sir Keir Starmer last year called the “cracks in our foundation”.
+The cross-party body, led by former Tory home secretary Sir Sajid Javid and Labour MP Jon Cruddas, says it will seek to examine what the Prime Minister last year called the “cracks in our foundation”.

+It has support from across the political spectrum, including the backing of Sir Keir Starmer’s Government.

-The commission will develop a series of evidence-based recommendations for measures to build more social cohesion across the four nations.
+The group will develop a series of evidence-based recommendations for measures to build more social cohesion across the four nations.

 Former Green Party leader Caroline Lucas, ex-Tory mayor of the West Midlands Sir Andy Street, and former counter-extremism tsar Dame Sara Khan are among its members.